codeward-io/scan/docs/intro.md

 ## Next Steps
 1. Install via your preferred method (Actions or Docker).
+2. Run an initial baseline scan to capture existing issues.
-2. Start with starter configs: [Starter Configs](./examples/starter-configs.md).
+3. Start with starter configs: [Starter Configs](./examples/starter-configs.md).
-3. Tailor or add policies (license, vulnerability, package, validation).
+4. Tailor or add policies (license, vulnerability, package, validation).
-4. Add or tighten `block` actions to enforce standards once confident.
+5. Add or tighten `block` actions to enforce standards once confident.

 ---
 **Move from reactive reviews to proactive governance.** Begin with the [GitHub Actions guide](./installation/github-actions.md) or the [Docker guide](./installation/docker.md).